Learn how to coordinate rugs in an open floor plan.

 - Shop on holidays.
 Most stores offer discounts on any holiday weekend.
 Black Friday is a great day to get amazing discounts.
 But normal bank holidays are great too.
 Veteran’s Day is coming up in November.
 But there might be Halloween deals as well.
 Stores love a reason to hold a sale.

 - Shop around.
 Sometimes you can find the exact rug at more than one place at different prices.
 For instance, the rug I have in my hallway can be found at Amazon, Overstock and RugsUSA.
-(They are normally named differently at each shop, so search for the color of the rug to find it.)
+(They are normally named differently at each shop, so search for the color and style of the rug to find it .)

 - Check your local Home Goods or TJ Maxx stores.
 They often have amazing deals on rugs.